Walker-Walker/Project-2/README.md

 After installing start the server by running `npm start`.

+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.

-## Contributers
+## Task Breakdown

-- Alex Walker
-- Maximo Bahamondes
-- Mario Viana
+- Alex: Handlebars-Templateing, Server Structure, Model Design, Database Structure, Routing, Testing
+- Maximo: Handlebars, Readme
+- Mario: Google Slides, Presenting, Concept

 ## Tests

 This project uses Nodemon so you can make changes to the server without having to restart it.
 This project also contains seeds to test out the database.
+In addition there are many technologies that were used to help test the database such as:  mocha , sinon and chai.

 ## Questions